kekse1/scripts/README.md

 * [Version v**0.1.0**](src/quit.sh) (created **2025-04-16**)

 > [!NOTE]
-> See the comment on top of this script for a detailed intro.
+> See the comment on top of this script for a detailed introduction
+> and my intention to create this 'script'.

 <br><br>